REALWorld Law

 In Hungary, it is not usual to provide other security documents in addition to the construction contract, although sometimes parent company guarantees are provided by the employer if the employer is a special purpose vehicle.

-To ensure that the funds earmarked for certain construction and building activities are used for the purposes specified in the construction contract, the Construction Act, requires the employment of a project fund manager for construction works exceeding the value of EUR5,382,000.
-The most important aspect of ‘project fund management’ is that the funds to cover the costs of the construction works must be deposited into a separate account accessed exclusively by the project fund manager who is responsible for the distribution of these funds to the contractor and sub-contractors.
-Construction concessions and works awarded through public procurement are not subject to ‘project fund management’.
+To ensure that the funds earmarked for certain construction and building activities are used for the purposes specified in the construction contract, the Construction Act, requires the employment of a project fund manager for construction works exceeding currently the value of EUR5,382,000.1 The most important aspect of ‘project fund management’ is that the funds to cover the costs of the construction works must be deposited in advance into a separate account accessed exclusively by the project fund manager who is responsible for the distribution of these funds to the contractor and sub-contractors.
+Construction concessions and works awarded through public procurement are not subject to ‘project fund management’.2

 The employer and the contractor might agree in the construction contract that a certain part of the contract price will not be paid at completion, for example 5% of the contract price is withheld until the occupancy permit relating to the works to be carried out becomes final and non-appealable, and an additional 5% is withheld until the expiry of the guarantee period.
 It is also common that the parties agree on the provision of a bank guarantee covering the potential warranty and guarantee claims of the employer during the guarantee period.